tvremine/My-First-Project/README.md

 # My-First-Project
-This is my first ever project on Github
+This is my first project on Github

 Yea so i added text to this once already and didn't save it.
 It now looks like there are line numbers to the left here.
 That could be useful.